 1. Press Windows key+R together to launch Run window on your computer.

-3. In Services window, scroll down and double click on “COM+ Event System” to access it’s properties.
+3. In Services window you need to double click on “COM+ Event System” to access its properties.

-4. In COM+ Event System Properties window, click on ‘Startup type:‘ and choose “Automatic” from the drop-down list.
+4. When the COM+ Event System Properties window appears, click on ‘Startup type:‘ and choose “Automatic” from the drop-down list.

-5. Now, check the ‘Service status:‘.
+5. The next step involves a check of the ‘Service status:‘.
 If it is ‘stopped‘, click on “Start” to start the service on your computer.

-6. Finally, click on “Apply” and then on “OK” to save the changes on your computer.
+6. Then sequentially click on “Apply” and then on “OK“.

 7. Same way, scroll down and then double click on “System Event Notification Service“.